ERC-BIG-5/platform-clients/README.md

 git clone <this_repo>

 1.
 uv sync

 2.
-install optional dependencies based on the platform you want to use uv sync -e <platform>
+install optional dependencies based on the platform you want to use uv sync -e <platform> e.g.
-uv sync -e youtube
+`uv sync -e youtube`
-uv sync -e twitter
+`uv sync -e twitter`

 copy template.env and name the new file: .env

-and comment in the lines for the platforms you want to use.
+and comment in the lines for the credential of the platforms you want to use.

 3.
-run `typer src/main.py run init`
+run `typer main.py run init`

+This will create the main databse located in `data/dbs/main.sqlite`

 ## Running commands

 Running commands with Typer:

-first source run.sh to have the projects it depends on for the PYTHONPATH

 commands:

+- collect: Collect with the current RUN_CONFIG
 - status: Gives a status on the defined databases (in the RUN_CONFIG)
-- collect: Collect with the current RUN_CONFIG
 - db-stats: Get the stats post-count per month/day

 ### Diagram